 Free delivery can work when you are early in your business, delivering small projects, or sending a small set of edited files.
 It is less reliable once you need better privacy, full-gallery presentation, cleaner branding, or long-term access.

 The tradeoff is rarely just storage.
 It is the client experience.
-Free options often mean expiring links, weaker presentation, less control over downloads, and more manual support when clients get lost.
+Included options often mean expiring links, weaker presentation, less control over downloads, and more manual support when clients get lost.

-If you are actively comparing free options, start with best free photo hosting for photographers.
-If you are using lightweight image hosting today, compare it with ImgBB alternatives for photographers.
+If you are actively comparing included options, start with best free photo hosting for photographers and the ImgBB alternative comparison.

 How to Send High-Resolution and Edited Photos Without Losing Quality